 - IRIS Registry manual entry: groups and individuals

 - EHR through your vendor (if offered): groups and individuals

-- Claims-based reporting: individuals only
+- Claims-based reporting: individuals and small groups only

 Measure Type: Outcome

 Instructions: This measure is to be reported a minimum of once per performance period for patients aged 18-75 years of age, with diabetes who had who had hemoglobin A1c > 9.0% seen during the performance period.

 The most recent quality-data code submitted will be used for performance calculation.
 This measure may be reported by clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.

 Denominator: All patients aged 18-75 years of age with diabetes with a visit during the measurement period.

 There are three criteria for inclusion of a patient into the denominator.

 - Patient characteristics: Description located in “Instructions” (see above).